Oak Class – Reception

 All children have a school reading book which will be based on teacher assessment and phonics.
 Books will be given out on the Wednesday and must be returned to school on the following Monday as they are often rotated between groups.
 This book will be familiar as we will have read the book three times in school before going home.
 They should be reading the book fluently, with 90% of the words being read without the need to segment.
 As a result of this increase in fluency, speed and accuracy, comprehension improves as cognitive overload is reduced.

 The second book the children will bring home will be a ‘sharing book’.
-This will have an ‘s’ sticker on the front.
 This is a book chosen by your child to encourage a love of reading and can be changed at any time.

 Please ensure you sign the purple home-school contact book/reading record each time you read with your child.
 The expectation is to read daily even for five minutes.